Support Us On Patreon

 Corn Ranch, Van Horn, TX, USA

-West Texas Suborbital Launch Site/ Corn Ranch has witnessed the launch of 37 rockets, including 0 orbital launch attempts.
-While Corn Ranch, Van Horn, TX, USA, has been the site for 37 rocket launches.
+The West Texas Suborbital Launch Site/ Corn Ranch launch pad has hosted 38 rocket launches, including 0 orbital launch attempts.
+The Corn Ranch, Van Horn, TX, USA launch site has been the location for 38 total rocket launches.

 Corn Ranch, commonly referred to as Launch Site One (LSO), is a spaceport owned and operated by Blue Origin which is located approximately 30 miles north of the town of Van Horn, Texas, United States.